ben-jamming-reilly/webdev-master-class/README.md

 ### Winblows (Windows)

-- Go to git website and download the installer [here](https://git-scm.com/download/win)
+- Go to Git website, download and run the installer [here](https://git-scm.com/download/win)

-- Since you use Windows, you will use the Git Bash Command Line as your terminal

-- Go to the nodejs website and download the installer [here](https://nodejs.org/en/download/)
+- Go to the nodejs website, download and run the installer [here](https://nodejs.org/en/download/)

 - Navigate to the directory where you want this project to live